 – The Fireman’s Banquet is held in March in Lafayette.
 The meal usually consists of a ham dinner with all the fixings.

 – The Lafayette Lions Club holds a meat raffle every Friday night at Lafayette’s watering hole: “Dave’s Place.”

 – The Helping Hands Food Shelf sponsors the annual “Ride For Hunger.”

-– Lafayette resident Ruth Klossner was presented an Honorary State FFA Degree during the State FFA Convention in April of 2012.
+– Lafayette resident Ruth Klossner earned a Guinness Book of World Records for the most cow items.
+Klossner has collected over 1500 cow pieces that she displays throughout her home.
 Klossner was in charge of the Lafayette Ledger newspaper for many years, and has always been a strong supporter of area ag programs.

 – The City of Lafayette was organized as a township in the year 1858.
 The 1st settler in the area was Louis Shagro.